beyama/winter/README.md

 ## Kotlin Dependency Injection

-Winter is a fast and intuitive dependency injection and service locator library for Kotlin on Android and the JVM.
+Winter is a fast and intuitive dependency injection library for Kotlin on Android and the JVM.

 It offers an idiomatic Kotlin API as well as optional JSR-330 support with annotation processor.